 The following waveshapes can be seen on an oscilloscope if the servo circuits are working correctly and the servo head is on a servo track.
-All waveshapes were taken with a X10 grounded probe on the disk drive board (E-A1, E-B1, E-C1, or E-D1).
+All waveshapes were taken with a X10 grounded probe on the disk drive board (E-A1 or E-B1).